cloud-ark/kubeplus/README.md

 The typical requirements in a service-based delivery model of Kubernetes applications are as follows:
 - From cluster admin's perspective it is important to isolate different application instances from one another on the cluster.
 - Application consumers need a self-service model to provision application instances.
-- Application providers need to be able to troubleshoot and monitor deployed instances of the application.
+- Application providers need to be able to troubleshoot application instances, monitor them, and track their resource consumption.
-- Application providers should also be able to track consumption metrics for application instances provisioned on the cluster.

 KubePlus achieves these goals as follows.
 KubePlus defines a ```provider API``` to create application-specific ```consumer APIs```.
 The ```provider API``` is a KubePlus CRD (Custom Resource Definition) named ``ResourceComposition`` that enables registering an application Helm chart in the cluster by defining a new Kubernetes API (CRD) representing the chart.
-As part of this, application providers can define application-level policies which KubePlus applies when instantiating the registered chart.
 The new CRD is essentially the ```consumer API``` which the application consumers use to instantiate the registered Helm chart in a self-service manner.
+Through ``ResourceComposition``application providers can define application-level policies which KubePlus applies when instantiating the registered chart as part of handling the consumer APIs.

 <p align="center">
 <img src="./docs/provider-consumer.png" width="600" height="200" class="center">